Pregnancy and Birth - The Things Men Worry About

 It's not just women who need help with the labour; men need help during labour as well but are often left out for obvious reasons.

-Some of men's most common worries about pregnancy are below......
+Some of men's most common worries about pregnancy and having a baby are these......

 Fears about increased responsibility